Chatham Islands: Economy and infrastructure

-Transport
+External transport

 Visitors to the Chathams generally arrive in the islands at Tuuta Airport.

-External

 Visitors to the Chathams usually arrive by air from Auckland, Christchurch or Wellington (around two hours from Christchurch on an ATR 72–500 aircraft) to Tuuta Airport on Chatham Island.
 While freight generally arrives by ship (two days sailing time), the sea journey takes too long for many passengers, and is not always available.

 Tasman Empire Airways Ltd (TEAL) initially serviced the Chathams by air using flying boats.
 With the withdrawal of TEAL, the RNZAF maintained an infrequent service with Short Sunderland flying boats.
 NZ4111 was damaged on takeoff from Te Whanga Lagoon on 4 November 1959.
 Its engines, radar and radio were salvaged in 1960 and the rest of the wreck was repurposed by the population around the island.
 The last flight by RNZAF flying boats was on 22 March 1967.
 For many years Bristol Freighter aircraft served the islands, a slow and noisy freight aircraft converted for carrying passengers by installing a removable passenger compartment equipped with airline seats and a toilet in part of the cargo hold.
 The air service primarily served to ship out high-value export crayfish products.

 The grass landing field at Hapupu, at the northern end of the Island, proved a limiting factor, as few aircraft apart from the Bristol Freighter had both the range to fly to the islands and the ruggedness to land on the grass airstrip.
 Although other aircraft did use the landing field occasionally, they would often require repairs to fix damage resulting from the rough landing.
 Hapupu is also the site of the Hāpūpū / J M Barker Historic Reserve (one of only two national historic reserves in New Zealand), where there are momori rakau (Moriori tree carvings).

 In 1981, after many years of requests by locals and the imminent demise of the ageing Bristol Freighters, the construction of a sealed runway at Karewa, Tuuta Airport, allowed more modern aircraft to land safely.
 The Chathams' own airline, Air Chathams, with its head office in Te One, operates services to Auckland, Wellington and Christchurch.
 The timetable varies seasonally, but generally planes depart the Chathams around 09:30 am (Chathams Time) and arrive in the mainland around 11am and depart again at around 2 pm (NZ time) back to the Chathams.
 Air Chathams operates twin turboprop ATR 72–500 aircraft (freight and passenger) and dedicated freighter Saab 340 aircraft.
 The freighter is mainly used to supplement the ATR capacity during crayfish season for the transport of live export crayfish.

 The ship Rangatira provided a freight service from Timaru to the Chatham Islands from March 2000 to August 2015.
 The MV Southern Tiare provides a freight service between Napier, Timaru and the Chathams.